Aloha IslandAir Flight 1712: Cause

-The National Transportation Safety Board determined that the probable cause of the accident was the decision of Captain Pollard to continue flying under the visual flight rules despite flying into instrument meteorological conditions at night, which obscured rising mountainous terrain which lead to an eventual impact with the mountains.
+On September 25, 1990, the National Transportation Safety Board released the final report of this accident.
+They determined that the probable cause of the accident was the decision of Captain Pollard to continue flying under the visual flight rules despite flying into instrument meteorological conditions at night, which obscured rising mountainous terrain which lead to an eventual impact with the mountains.
+It was also found out that there were orographic clouds northeast of Molokai and that the information received by Captain Pollard about the weather forecast failed to include the possibility of low cloud conditions in the flight route.
+The flight would have been under the instrument flight rules (IFR) or deviated from the flight route, had Captain Pollard found out about the possibility of orographic clouds.
 The board also stated that the accident was influenced by Aloha IslandAir management's inadequate supervision of staff, training, and operations.
-Additionally, there was a lack of sufficient oversight from the Federal Aviation Administration regarding Aloha IslandAir during a time of significant operational growth and expansion.
+Additionally, there was a lack of sufficient oversight from the Federal Aviation Administration (FAA) regarding Aloha IslandAir during a time of significant operational growth and expansion.

 Aftermath

 Legal action was taken by the victims' families against Aloha Air Group (Aloha IslandAir's parent company) until 1994.
 A group of the victim's families that received settlements subsequently used the money to establish a scholarship fund to benefit students at Molokaʻi High School.